torquebox/torquebox/README.md

 Requirements
 ------------
 * Maven 3
-* A special jruby-maven-plugins fork (http://github.com/torquebox/jruby-maven-plugins/tree/next <-- note the 'next' branch!), built and installed
-* Configuration of the JBoss Maven repository in your settings.xml
+* Configuration of the JBoss Maven repository in settings.xml

 Building
 --------

+Install the project using the provided settings.xml:

+    mvn -s settings.xml install

+If you will be building the project often, you'll want to create/modify your own ~/.m2/settings.xml file.

-If you're a JBoss developer, you may setup your maven `settings.xml` to include access to the JBoss developer repository.
+If you're a regular JBoss developer, see:

 * http://community.jboss.org/wiki/MavenGettingStarted-Developers

-Then, simply type

-    mvn install

-If you're not a JBoss developer, you may setup your maven `settings.xml` to include the public JBoss repository
+Otherwise, see:

 * http://community.jboss.org/wiki/MavenGettingStarted-Users

-And then simply type
+Once your repositories are configured, simply type:

     mvn install

-If you don't wish to modify your user `settings.xml`, you may use the `settings.xml` that is included:

-    mvn -s settings.xml install

 Layout
 ------